-Over the quarter, the fund returned 5.6% compared to a benchmark return of 4.5%.
-The outperformance over the period under review was primarily attributable to a strong performance from the global equity component in the fund.
-Another quarter of positive stock selection resulted in strong returns in global equities, with Information Technology, Healthcare and Financials the outperforming sectors.
-The cash component also contributed positively.
+Over the quarter, the fund returned 6.9% compared to a benchmark return of 5.6%.
+The outperformance over the period under review was attributable to a strong performance from both the global equity and fixed income components in the fund relative to their respective benchmarks.
+The defensive positioning within fixed income contributed positively, and we continue to view the asset class as unattractive at current valuation levels.
+Another quarter of positive stock selection drove the strong returns in global equities, with Information Technology, Healthcare and Financials the outperforming sectors.